jcjorel/ec2-spot-converter/README.md

 ## Resilience

-The tool is designed with maximum safety of stateful data in mind: All conversion states are persisted in a DynamoDB table and, if the tool is interrupted or encounters an error, it should be restartable where it went interrupted without special user action.
+The tool is designed with maximum safety of stateful data and operations in mind: All conversion states are persisted in a DynamoDB table and, if the tool is interrupted or encounters an error, it should be restartable where it went interrupted without special user action.
 In the unexpected (and unlikely) event of a major bug and outcome, please consult the DynamoDB line corresponding to your instance Id: This line contains JSON states of your original instance and other information (AMI, Interfaces...) allowing to reconstruct the original instance by hand.